 After logging in, you’ll find two or three options of how to kick-off your next project.
 There’s creating a new project, creating from another project, or creating with Learning Accelerator.
 But what’s the difference?

 - Starting a new project means starting totally from scratch.
 We recommend this for more advanced authors, or for teams who want to have complete control of a project from start to finish.
 Use it when you want to build out all elements, or just experiment!

 - Creating from another project means using a project in your account as a starting point.
 If you’ve created something that works, or want to create a new version of an existing course, this is the option for you.

 For these two options, watching our instructional Beginner course on YouTube is a great place to see a step-by-step.

-- Or use Learning Accelerator, which gives you access to a range of our supercharged Blueprints.
+- Or use Learning Accelerator, which gives you access to a range of our supercharged templates.
 They’re pre-built course structures based on tried and tested elearning models, complete with in-line guidance on how to use them.
 And the best bit?
-Specific blueprints will be recommended for you based on your project requirements.
+Specific templates will be recommended for you based on your project requirements.
 Anyone can create quality elearning with Learning Accelerator.
 Read more about Learning Accelerator here.